Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ```

-The keywords from job description is extracted using Rake library, and the base rule for matching pattern in here is constructed by key phrase from job description.
-Then, spacy will use this pattern to find all similar phrase in resume.
+The very first step of phrase matching algorithm is extracting keywords from job description columns in the database using Rake-NLTK library.
+Rake is a well-known library that utilizes the complex Natural Language Processing approach of NLTK library to perform the most efficient keyword extraction method.
+After the keyword extraction step, the based rule for matching pattern is constructed using the keywords from job description.
+Then, spaCy uses this pattern to find all similar phrase in the provided resume.
 After all similar key phrase is identify, the matching percentage is calculated by:

 ```
                               Amount of keyword matched
  matching percentage = _________________________________________  x 100
                          Amount of keyword in Job Description
 ```

+The matching percentage score will then be added to the final data frame as a new column called `Matching Percentage`.
+Then, the top five titles that yield the highest percentage score are sliced from the big data frame for further evaluation.

 #### Scoring bases on Similarity

 After obtaining the clean data set, the first advance analyzer the evaluation of document similarity between the Job Description document and the resumes entry using TF-IDF Cosine document similarity.
 TF, the abbreviation of Term frequency, represents the appearance frequency of a specific word in the document, IDF, the ab- breviation of Inverse Document Frequency, is used to determine the necessary of a term across every entry documents.